Dhanteras - Hindu Festival - Festivals of India

 It is an occasion for the purchase of new utensils, and gold or silver ornaments.
 For the business community, it is an occasion to make investments in gold or silver as this day is very auspicious.
 Most Diwali gifts for distribution are also purchased on this day.

 New account books meant for the Hindu new year that follows, are also purchased today and are kept ready for Lakshmi puja which is to follow 2 days later when these books are worshipped and writing commenced, to herald the new financial year beginning on Padwa day - the next day.

-On this occasion Lord Ganesha and Goddess Lakshmi - the Goddess of wealth and prosperity is worshipped.
-Small earthern lamps called diyas are lit in the evening to ward off evil spirits.
+On this occasion, Lord Ganesha and Goddess Lakshmi - the Goddess of wealth and prosperity are worshipped.
+Small earthen lamps called diyas are lit in the evening to ward off evil spirits.